MadsSN/2023-05-22-playwright/labs/1-start.md

 Run `playwright test --debug`.
 Playwright starts in debugging mode which offers more features than VSCode but lacks the IDE integration.

-Execute the test, play with the embedded element locator, and take a look at the Playwright inspector's bottom area where you see a detailled history of the commands that have been executed so far.
+Execute the test, play with the embedded element locator, and take a look at the Playwright inspector's bottom area where you see a detailed history of the commands that have been executed so far.

 ## 8. More configuration